nyeholt/waratah/docs/en/002_integration.md

 ### Project extras

 Some projects require external libraries beyond those provided in this module.
-In this case you can add the following to your `mysite` directly:
+In this case you can add the following to your `waratah-branding` directly:

 ```
-mysite/
+waratah-branding/
     frontend/
         src/
             js/